Guide To Traveling To Himachal Pradesh During Covid

 Things To Keep In Mind When Traveling

 Travel during a pandemic comes with its fair share of risks.
-You have to take all care possible to avoid coming in contact with people who are unfamiliar to you.
-Here are a couple of things you need to keep in mind while travelling.
+You have to take care to avoid coming in contact with people who are unfamiliar to you.
+Here are a couple of things you need to keep in mind while traveling:

 Travel Alone Or In Small Groups

 Try to travel alone if possible.
 If the number of people increases, so do the chances of contracting the virus.
-Section 144 of the Indian Penal Code (which dictates that more than 5 people cannot gather in one place at the same time) has been implemented time and again to combat crowding.
+Section 144 of the Indian Penal Code (which prohibits four or more people to gather in one place at the same time) has been implemented time and again to combat crowding.

-It is a good idea to keep the size of your group less than 5, so that you comply with the law automatically.
+It is a good idea to keep the size of your group small so that you comply with the law automatically.

 Use Private Transport